-When engaged in primary data collection researchers have generally relied on consent from data subjects before collecting and processing any form of personal data.
+When engaged in primary data collection, researchers have generally relied on consent from data subjects before collecting and processing any form of personal data.
 This includes being transparent about the information they plan to collect, the purpose for which it will be collected, how it will be protected, with whom it might be shared and in what form.

-When dealing with secondary data, the rigour of consent practices as expressed in ToU varies widely.
-Some may have many of the same elements as the classic research consent process, while others may have important missing elements.
-In addition, data subjects may have agreed to ToU without carefully reading prior to indicating their agreement.
+When dealing with secondary data, the rigour of consent practices as expressed in the terms of Use (ToU) varies widely.
+Some may have many of the same elements as the classic research consent process, while others may miss important elements.
+In addition, data subjects may have agreed to ToU without careful reading prior to indicating their agreement, making any consent based thereon questionable.

-Guideline When Processing Secondary Data for Research 2021 If a researcher intends to rely on consent as grounds for processing there must be sufficient information to determine that:
+If a researcher intends to rely on consent as the ground for processing there must be sufficient information to determine that:

-- The data was legally and transparently collected without deception or in ways not obvious or reasonably discernible and anticipated by the data subject. - The data subject was required to opt-in to sharing personal data. - The purpose or purposes to which the data would be put was clearly specified. - Use of the data for research was not specifically excluded in either the ToU or privacy notice provided at the time of collection. - Any requests from individual data subjects that their data not be used for purposes other than those described at the time of collection are honored.
+- The data was legally and transparently collected without deception or in ways not obvious or reasonably discernible and anticipated by the data subject. - The data subject was required to opt-in to sharing personal data. - The purpose or purposes to which the data would be put was clearly specified. - Use of the data for research was not specifically excluded in either the ToU or privacy notice provided at the time of collection. - Any requests from individual data subjects that their data not be used for purposes other than those described at the time of collection are honoured.